 Woman 1 checks you out; brain says it’s a fluke.

-Woman 2 checks you out; brain says it’s a coincidence.
+Then woman number 2 checks you out; brain says it’s a coincidence.

-Women 3-40 check you out; dafuq is going on here?
+Then numbers 3-40 check you out; dafuq is going on here?
 Am I wrong?
 Am I actually a god-damned stud?

 That’s the power of a wave washing away a cliff.
 It takes time and consistent effort, but it’s literally impossible to not work in the long run.
 As long as you keep at it.